cdk-team/CDK/README.md

 ### Release Document

-If you want to know how we released a new version, how thin is produced, why we provide upx versions, what are the differences between different versions about all、normal、thin、upx, and how to choose specific CDK exploits and tools to compile a own release for yourself, please check the [Release Document](https://github.com/cdk-team/CDK/wiki/Release).
+If you want to know how we released a new version, how thin is produced, why we provide upx versions, what the differences between different versions about all, normal, thin, upx are, and how to choose specific CDK exploits and tools to compile an own release for yourself, please check the [Release Document](https://github.com/cdk-team/CDK/wiki/Release).

 ## Developer Docs